CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

           runAsUser: 0
 ```

-As you can see, this deployment is using the ngix container which is associated with *demo-sa* service account.
+As you can see, this deployment is using the nginx container which is associated with *demo-sa* service account.
 However, this is running as root user as implied by the PID 0 in the runAsUser field in the yaml.

 Create the deployment using the comand below.